 Naming a startup

 When starting a company, one of the first things that have to be done is coming up with a name.
 For Moesif, we waited just a tad before finalizing the name, but we didn’t want to wait too long as too many things depend on having a real name.
 It’s hard to incorporate without forming a legal name.
-Without incorporation, there is no legal entity to open bank account, receive investments, and issue stock and compensation.
-That’s only a legal name, you can always file a “Doing Business As” for some other name, but nice to start off with the proper legal name at the beginning to stay as boilerplate as possible.
+Without incorporation, there is no legal entity to a open bank account, receive investments, and issue stock and compensation.
+That’s only a legal name, you can always file a “Doing Business As” for some other name, but nice to start with the proper legal name at the beginning to stay as boilerplate as possible.
 In addition, once a name is decided, you can register the domain, set up emails for employees, and open accounts.
 You probably don’t want your Mailchimp and MixPanel accounts under personal emails and want to start using standard naming conventions such as Moesif’s Java packages starting with com.moesif.

 First, you’ll want to write down your top 5 or 10 names that you may be things, then use some of the below tactics to narrow down.